Alvin Lustig: Blindness and death

 Lustig developed diabetes as a teenager.
 As a result of diabetes by 1954 he was virtually blind.

 Ivan Chermayeff apprenticed under Lustig after he had lost his sight, and later recounted that he would essentially dictate a design: "...Indent 12 picas, flush left.
 Use 10 or 12 point Futura Gothic extended lower case..."

 Lustig developed Kimmelstiel-Wilson syndrome, an incurable kidney disease connected to diabetes.
 He died at the age of 40 of diabetes-related complications on December 4, 1955.

 Elaine Lustig Cohen, Lustig's wife and fellow graphic designer, took over his New York City design firm after his death on December 5, 1955.
 She was awarded an AIGA Medal in 2011 for her contributions to American graphic design.

 Legacy

 Lustig was inducted into the Art Directors Club Hall of Fame in 1986.

 In 1993, the American Institute of Graphic Arts awarded Lustig a posthumous AIGA Medal.
 AIGA awards designers whose work has had "significant impact on the practice of graphic design in the United States."

-In 2013, New Directions announced that they will be reissuing a selection of their classic titles with the original Lustig cover designs.
-In May 2013, New Directions will begin selling a series of postcards and other stationery featuring the artwork of Alvin Lustig.
+In 2013, New Directions announced that they would be reissuing a selection of their classic titles with the original Lustig cover designs.
+In May 2013, New Directions began selling a series of postcards and other stationery featuring the artwork of Alvin Lustig.

 The collective works of Alvin Lustig and Elaine Lustig Cohen were showcased in a special exhibit at the AIGA National Design Center in New York City from December 2010 to February 2013.
 The exhibit, titled The Lustigs: A Cover Story, was the first to show the work of Alvin and Elaine Lustig together in the same collection.